TCG Ultimate Golf Buddy Trips - North Dakota

 🍽️ Eat:

-Most convenient post-round move is the Hawktree Bar & Grill on site.
+Most convenient post-round choice is the Hawktree Bar & Grill on site.

 🍺 Drink: